 Middle School Learning Strategist (Grades 7 to 9)

 Mrs. Roth works with students in Grades 7 to 9 and helps teachers plan in-class learning, coordinate accommodations for assessments, and provide resources and strategies for all members of a student’s learning team.
-Mrs. Roth works closely with Mr. Clark to provide a holistic level of support for our Middle School students.
+Mrs. Roth provides a holistic level of support for our Middle School students.

 Ms. Jana-Lynn Caines

 Ms. Caines delivers regularly scheduled university planning workshops for Grades 11 and 12 students, and is available to work with any Senior School student in choosing their current courses to support their preferred post-secondary path.
 Ms. Caines also offers workshops for parents interested in learning more about post-secondary education for their children.
 If Senior School students or their parents have any questions regarding post-secondary planning, please contact Ms. Caines.